Trust.Zone VPN Review 2025: Does It Offer More Than Just Good Security?

 DNS and WebRTC leak tests

-At some point, our manual WireGuard installation on Mac stopped responding.
+During our previous tests, our manual WireGuard installation on Mac stopped responding.
 We couldn't connect to any server and test the service for DNS and WebRTC leaks.
-On Windows, however, we experienced zero leaks, and our IP address was hidden at all times.

 These results emphasize our point that you shouldn't use Trust.Zone on your Mac.
 You have plenty of great Mac VPNs out there, so we recommend going with a more stable service.